Cullman High School

 Cullman High School is the only public high school in the city of Cullman, Alabama as well as the largest high school in Cullman County, Alabama.
 The school is classified as a 6A school and belongs to the Cullman City School District.

 As of the 2010-2011 school year, the school had an enrollment of more than 930 students and 63 teachers, in grades 9-12, with an FTE ratio of 15.6.

-Cullman High School is routinely recognized as one of the top public high schools in the state of Alabama in all areas: academic, athletic, and artistic.
-The school is also known for offering one of the most diverse curricula in Alabama with students having over 130 courses to choose from, including advanced academic courses (Advanced Placement, honors, dual-enrollment), specialized career/technical electives, technology/communications (computer programming, television production), culinary arts, home/economics, athletic choices (30+ sports teams), and dozens of courses in fine arts (including numerous band courses, string/orchestral studies, choral courses, drama courses, visual arts courses, etc.).

 Cullman High School is also known for the high level of achievement of its students.
 Over the years, Cullman High School has been home to numerous National Merit Scholars, Presidential Scholars, and Horatio Alger National Scholars.